Learnable Descent Algorithm for Nonsmooth Nonconvex Image Reconstruction: LDA and Convergence Analysis

 \subsection{Proposed Descent Algorithm}

 In this subsection, we propose a novel descent type algorithm for solving the minimization problem \eqref{eq:phi} with the regularization $r$ defined in \eqref{eq:r}.
-The idea is to apply a modified gradient descent algorithm to minimize the objective function $\phi$ with the nonsmooth $r$ replaced by the smooth $\reps$ as follows:
+We choose this scheme over Lagrangian-type method since the nonlinear equality constraint (e.g., $\ybf_i = \gbf_i(\xbf)$) can be difficult to handle in convergence analysis.
+The main idea of our method is to apply a modified gradient descent algorithm to minimize the objective function $\phi$ with the nonsmooth $r$ replaced by the smooth $\reps$ as follows:

 with $\varepsilon$ automatically decreasing to $0$ as the iteration progresses.
 Note that $\phi_{\varepsilon}$ in \eqref{eq:phi_eps} is differentiable since both $\nabla f$ and $\nabla \reps$ (defined in \eqref{eq:d_r_eps}) exist.
 Moreover, $\phi_{\varepsilon}(\xbf) \le \phi(\xbf) \le \phi_{\varepsilon}(\xbf) + \frac{m \varepsilon}{2}$ for any $\xbf \in \Xcal$ due to \eqref{eq:r_eps_bound}.